 Rule 30.
 (1) When taking the roll call on any question, the electronic roll call system may be used, and shall have the same force and effect as a roll call taken as otherwise provided in these rules.
+The electronic roll call system shall only be used for legislative business officially before the House.

 - (2) When the House is ready to vote upon any question requiring a roll call, and the vote is to be taken by the electronic roll call system, the Presiding Officer shall state the question to the Members.
 The Presiding Officer shall inform Members that the board is open to record their votes.
 When sufficient time has been allowed the Members to vote, the Presiding Officer shall direct the Clerk to close the board.
 Any Member can vote or change his or her vote after the board has been closed by rising and, when recognized by the Presiding Officer, announcing his or her vote before the result of the vote has been announced by the Clerk.
 After a sufficient time has passed to allow late voting, the Presiding Officer shall direct the Clerk to tally, display and announce the vote.
 The Clerk shall record the vote in the House Journal. - (3) No Member shall vote for another Member, nor shall any person not a Member cast a vote for a Member.
 In addition to such penalties as may be prescribed by law, any Member who shall vote or attempt to vote for another Member may be punished in such manner as the House may determine.
-If a person not a Member votes or attempts to vote, that person shall be barred from the floor of the House for the remainder of the session and may be further punished in such manner as the House may deem proper. - (4) Any vote shall be taken by the ayes and nays and entered upon the House Journal on request of one-fifth of the Members present.
+A person who votes or attempts to vote for a Member shall be barred from the floor of the House for the remainder of the session and may be further punished in such manner as the House may deem proper. - (4) Any vote shall be taken by the ayes and nays and entered upon the House Journal on request of one-fifth of the Members present.
 (See Const 1963, Art 4 § 18)